Authentication & profiles

 fibe auth login

 The CLI prints a short code and opens your browser to a Fibe URL.
-You confirm the code in the browser, the CLI polls for completion, and your session is stored on disk.
-No API key to copy around; the flow handles minting a token for you.
+You confirm the code in the browser, the CLI polls for completion, and the resulting API key is stored in your profile on disk.
+No key to copy around; the flow mints one for you.

 This is the right path on a personal machine.